 - To Ħal Saflieni: 81, 82, 83, 84, 88, 206, X2, X3

 - To Valletta: 81, 82, 83, 84, 88

 Hop-On Hop-Off Routes: The Red South Route for both sightseeing operators namely Malta Sightseeing & City Sightseeing Malta pass from here with a stop at the main road a munuite walk to the visitors centre.

 Eating: There are various snack bars in the Paola church area.

 Surrounding Villages: Paola and Tarxien are two villages attached to each other.
 Other villages in the vicinity which encircle the area, Fgura, Luqa, Marsa and the three cities, Cospicua, Vittoriosa and Bormla.

-Cultural Attractions: The Tarxien Temple is about 10 minutes wall away where you will also find a stop for the hop-on hop-off route buses apart from bus stops for the buses.
+- The Tarxien Temples and Hypogeum are about 10 minutes away on foot from each other where you will also find a stop for the hop-on hop-off route buses apart from bus stops for public transport.